-Since CEI is highly dependent on statistics, and one trajectory corresponds to one single event in the coincident ion momentum measurement, a large number of trajectories are required to obtain a statistically reliable interpretation of the CEI results.
+Since CEI is highly dependent on statistics, a large number of trajectories are required to obtain a statistically reliable interpretation of the CEI results.
 In our simulation, more than 40,000 PD-CE trajectories are calculated in total, specifically, about 20,000 in the asymptotic regime and about 20,000 for short pump-probe delays.